-Number of units affected: 144 Units Projected start date of activity: TBD Projected end date of activity: TBD
+Number of units affected: 144 Units

+Projected start date of activity: December 2015 Projected end date of activity: Winter 2017

-Development Name: Brighten Development (Vacant Land - City of Boynton Beach) Description of development: Brighten Development is a proposed redevelopment project involving the PBCHA and a co-developer.
+Development Name: Brighten Development (Vacant Land - City of Boynton Beach)

+Description of development: Brighten Development is a proposed redevelopment project involving the PBCHA and a co-developer.
 The redevelopment will take place on 9.75 acres of vacant land owned by PBCHA.
-The proposed project will involve the construction of Senior Rental Housing.
+The proposed project will involve the construction of Senior Rental Housing which may include a mix of independent and assisted senior living..
 The specific number of units has yet to be determined.
-PBCHA is working on a Master Development Agreement for this project.
+PBCHA's development team is in the process of reviewing various options in order to insure the best use of the property,